carpentries-incubator/inference-high-dimensional-data/learners/setup.md

     dir.create("./results")
     ~~~

-3. Please download the following file and place it in your `data` folder.
+3. Please download the following files and place it in your `data` folder.
 You
-can download the file from the URL below and move the file the same way that
-you would for downloading and moving any other kind of data.

-Alternatively, you can copy and paste the following into the R console to
-download the data.
+can copy and paste the following into the R console to download the data.

 ~~~
 download.file(url = "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/femaleControlsPopulation.csv", destfile = "data/femaleControlsPopulation.csv")
+genomicsclass/GSE5859Subset
 ~~~

 ## Software Setup